The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Analysis

-We use the ZTF forced photometry service \citep{Masci2019}, to measure the brightness of SN~2020lao in the ZTF public data stream.
-The results include a visually confirmed recovered $r$-band detection from the image previously used to compute the original ALERCE-reported non-detection \citep{Forster2020}.
-The most constraining ZTF non-detections now come from $r$- and $g$-band images obtained 0.80 and 0.78 days before our revised TESS $t_{\rm exp}$, which set limiting magnitudes of $m_r > 20.0$ and $m_g > 20.2$, respectively.
+We used the ZTF forced photometry service \citep{Masci2019} to measure the brightness of SN~2020lao in the ZTF public data stream.
+The results include a visually confirmed recovered $r$-band detection from the image previously used to compute the original ALeRCE-reported non-detection \citep{Forster2020}.
+The most constraining ZTF non-detections now come from $r$- and $g$-band images obtained 0.80 and 0.78 days before our revised TESS $t_{exp}$, which set limiting magnitudes of $m_r > 20.0$ and $m_g > 20.2$, respectively.
 Making use of The ATLAS Project's forced photometry service \citep{Smith2020,Shingles2021}, an even more stringent 5-sigma limiting magnitude of $m_o > 20.5$ mag is measured from a single $o$-band image taken on $-$0.34~days (i.e., JD 2458993.99).
-Given the approximately one-day discrepancy between the $t_{exp}$ values computed from the TESS \citep{Vallely2021} and the ZTF \citep{Anand2024} data sets of SN~2020lao, and our recovered $r$-band detection, we revisit the estimate of $t_{exp}$.
+Given the approximately one-day discrepancy between the $t_{exp}$ values computed from the TESS \citep{Vallely2021} and the ZTF \citep{Anand2024} datasets of SN~2020lao, and our recovered $r$-band detection, we revisited the estimate of $t_{exp}$.

 To this end, Fig.~\ref{fig:texp} shows the observer-frame TESS light curve of SN~2020lao, along with a single power-law fit to the data spanning the range JD~2458989.13 to JD~2458998.63, after which the light curve shows a prominent break and deviates from a power-law profile.
-The best-fit model yields a power-law index of $\alpha = 1.50 \pm 0.01$ and our adopted value of $t_{exp} =$ JD~$2458993.64^{+0.23}_{-0.20}$.
-This value precedes the estimate from \citet{Vallely2021}, who used a different fitting methodology, by 0.96 rest-frame days.
-Indeed, inspection of the TESS light curve in Fig.~\ref{fig:texp} reveals that the flux is already above zero at the $t_{exp}$ epoch inferred by \citet{Vallely2021}.
-We also applied the same fitting methodology to the ZTF $r$-band photometry extending to JD~2458999.13 which yields $t_{exp} =$ JD~$2458993.83^{+0.45}_{-0.50}$.
+The best-fit model yields a power-law index of $\alpha = 1.50 \pm 0.01$ and an explosion epoch of $t_{exp} =$ JD~$2458993.64^{+0.23}_{-0.20}$.
+This value precedes the estimate from \citet{Vallely2021}, who inferred $t_{exp} =$ JD~2458994.63 using a different fitting methodology, by 0.96 rest-frame days.
+Inspection of the TESS light curve (see Fig.~\ref{fig:texp}) shows that at the epoch inferred by \citet{Vallely2021}, the flux is already significantly above the pre-explosion baseline, exceeding the local background by approximately 2.5$\sigma$ and indicating that the SN was already rising at that time.
+We therefore conclude that this later value does not correspond to the true explosion epoch.
+Our adopted value of $t_{exp} =$ JD\,$2458993.64^{+0.23}_{-0.20}$ is consistent with both the ZTF non-detections and the onset of the rise observed in the TESS light curve.

+We also applied the same fitting methodology to the ZTF $r$-band photometry and extended it to JD~2458999.13, which yields $t_{exp} =$ JD~$2458993.83^{+0.45}_{-0.50}$.
 This value is in agreement with the JD~$2458993.57\pm0.75$ value reported by \citet{Anand2024}.